jeffreysorgen/golf-club-sensors/docs/thoughtsandnotes.md

 As I do some of this on my own, I'll be able to understand where my weaknesses are and then ask for specific milestones to be accomplished well by others.
 I have always thought that **Kaggle** would be a good place to start.
 But there are probably other ways too.
 #
+The Nano33BLESense has RGB LED.
+I want the app to trigger the BLUE led when it receives data from the Android, such as a button push or a toggle.

 #
 ##### Immeditate needs: